hibahmad30/NessusVulnManagement/README.md

  <img src="https://i.imgur.com/AFDXeDE.png" height="60%" width="60%" alt="Credentialed Scan Detailed Results"/>
   <br/>
  <br/>
 In the previous uncredentialed scan, the highest severity was 'Medium,' with only 1 vulnerability in this category.
 In this credentialed scan, there are 7 'Medium' level vulnerabilities, 34 'High,' and 8 'Critical' vulnerabilities.
-These results further highlight the significance of credentialed scans.
+These results further highlight the significance of performing credentialed scans.
 The two images below are a direct comparison of the results of the uncredentialed scan (left) and the credentialed scan (right).
  <br/>
  <br/>
  <img src="https://i.imgur.com/25bx2Ph.png" height="30%" width="30%" alt="Uncredentialed Scan Results"/>     <img src="https://i.imgur.com/WjAcm6L.png" height="30%" width="30%" alt="Credentialed Scan Results"/>